USDA Certified 100% Organic Mushrooms

 USDA Organic Certification has been increasing every year since its inception in 2002.
-The number of certifications had reached over 17,750, and increased 2.4 times in the last 10 years.
+The number of certifications have reached over 17,750, and increased 2.4 times in the last 10 years.

-Acoording to USDA Economic Research Service, “U.S. organic food sales were $28 billion in 2012 (over 4 percent of total at-home food sales), up 11 percent from 2011.
+According to the USDA Economic Research Service, “U.S. organic food sales were $28 billion in 2012 (over 4 percent of total at-home food sales), up 11 percent from 2011.
 USDA has begun organic regulation of nonfood agricultural products“.

 Remarkable Growth of Organic Foods

 The U.S. Department of Agriculture’s National Agricultural Statistics Service (NASS) released the results of the 2014 Organic Survey.
 The top 10 states in sales accounted for 78 percent of U.S. organic sales in 2014, with California leading the nation with $2.2 billion.
-Additionally, the industry shows potential for growth in production as approximately 5,300 organic producers (39 percent) report that they intend to increase organic production in the United States over the next five years.
+Additionally, the industry shows potential for growth in production in approximately 5,300 organic producers (39 percent) and reported that they intend to increase organic production in the United States over the next five years.